ADL Assessment Tool

 Use Template

-Activities of Daily Living (ADLs) are the fundamental tasks and routines that individuals engage in on a daily basis to maintain their well-being and independence.
+Activities of daily living (ADLs) are the fundamental tasks and routines that individuals engage in daily to maintain their well-being and independence.
 These activities are essential for a person's overall functional ability and are often used as a key metric in healthcare and caregiving settings.
-To comprehensively assess an individual's ability to carry out these tasks, professionals rely on a valuable tool known as the ADL assessment tool.

-The ADL assessment tool is a systematic and standardized instrument designed to evaluate an individual's performance in essential daily activities.
-These activities typically encompass basic self-care tasks that are crucial for maintaining independence and quality of life.
-The tool is utilized across various healthcare settings, including hospitals, rehabilitation centers, and home care, to assess a person's capabilities and identify areas where assistance may be required.
+The ADL Assessment Tool is a systematic instrument designed to evaluate an individual's performance in essential daily activities.
+These activities typically encompass basic self-care tasks crucial for maintaining independence and quality of life.
+For our template, we've covered categories like personal hygiene, functional mobility, eating, toileting, instrumental activities of daily living, cognitive function, and safety awareness.

 Why are ADLs important?